EdenBD/DJbuddy/README.md

-# DJbuddy
+# DJbuddy [In development]

-This app was created to help DJs find inspiration from other DJ tracks and data bases.
+This app aims to help DJs find inspiration from other DJ tracks and data bases.

 ## Demo
 <!-- TODO -->